 - lower the amount of fat, saturated fat and salt in a portion

 Try to achieve as many tips as possible.
-While you may already be doing some of these, be prepared to go further and make real changes to help your customers stay healthy.
+You may already be achieving several of these but be prepared to go further and make real changes to help your customers make healthier choices.

 Fats and frying